Free • No signup Add Jewelry · Free

 ->

-Same hand now wearing a platinum diamond solitaire engagement ring
+Same hand wearing a diamond solitaire engagement ring

 After

-Prompt: add a round brilliant-cut diamond solitaire engagement ring in a platinum four-prong setting on the ring finger of the left hand
+Prompt: add a 1.5 carat round brilliant diamond solitaire in platinum four-prong setting on the ring finger

 Before